telerik/ajax-docs/api/server/Telerik.Web.UI/RadUpload.md

 When users type into the box and the filename is not valid, the form submission
             in Internet Explorer could not proceed or even display a javascript error.
 This behavior can be avoided by setting the ReadOnlyFileInputs property to true.

+###  RegisterWithScriptManager `Boolean`

+Gets or sets the value, indicating whether to register with the ScriptManager control on the page.

+#### Remarks
+If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

+###  RenderMode `RenderMode`

+Specifies the rendering mode of the control.
+Setting the mode to Lightweight will yield
+            HTML 5/CSS 3 html and css.

+#### Remarks
+Lightweight rendering mode might change the outlook of the component in some older browsers
+            that don't support CSS3/HTML5.

+###  ResolvedRenderMode `RenderMode`

+Returns resolved RenderMode should the original value was Auto

+###  RuntimeSkin `String`

+Gets the real skin name for the control user interface.
+If Skin is not set, returns
+            "Default", otherwise returns Skin.

+###  Skin `String`

+Gets or sets the skin name for the control user interface.

+#### Remarks
+If this property is not set, the control will render using the skin named "Default".
+            If EnableEmbeddedSkins is set to false, the control will not render skin.

 ###  TargetFolder `String`